OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 ## Testing Code Quality

-Mobile app developers use a wide variety of programming languages and frameworks, beyond those recognized by core APIs.
+Mobile app developers use a wide variety of programming languages and frameworks.
 As such, common vulnerabilities such as SQL injection, buffer overflows, and cross-site scripting (XSS), may manifest in apps when neglecting secure programming practices.

-In the following chapter, we'll provide an overview of the most common vulnerability cases frequently surfacing in mobile apps.
+In the following chapter, we'll provide an overview of the most common vulnerability classes frequently surfacing in mobile apps.
 In later sections, we will cover OS-specific instances and exploit mitigation features.

 ### Testing for Injection Flaws

 #### Overview

 An *injection flaw* describes a class of security vulnerability occurring when user input is inserted into backend queries or commands.
-By injecting meta characters, an attacker can execute malicious code as it is inadvertently interpreted as part of the command or query.
+By injecting meta characters, an attacker can execute malicious code as is is inadvertently interpreted as part of the command or query.
 For example, by manipulating a SQL query, an attacker could retrieve arbitrary database records or manipulate the content of the backend database.

-Vulnerabilities of this class are most prevalent in web services, including certain endpoints where an app connects.
-Exploitable instances also exist within *native apps*, but occurrences are less common plus, the attack surface is smaller.
+Vulnerabilities of this class are most prevalent in server-side web services.
+Exploitable instances also exist within mobile apps, but occurrences are less common, plus the attack surface is smaller.

-For example, while an app might query a local SQLite database, such databases usually do not store sensitive data.
-This makes *SQL injection* an unviable attack vector, assuming the developer followed basic security principals.
+For example, while an app might query a local SQLite database, such databases usually do not store sensitive data (assuming the developer followed basic security practices).
+This makes SQL injection an non-viable attack vector.
 Nevertheless, exploitable injection vulnerabilities sometimes occur, meaning proper input validation is a necessary best practice for programmers.

 ##### Common Injection Types

 ###### SQL Injection

 A *SQL injection* attack involves integrating SQL commands into input data, mimicking the syntax of a predefined SQL command.
-A successful SQL injection could read or write to the database and possibly execute administrative commands, depending on permissions granted by the server.
+A successful SQL injection attack allows the attacker to read or write to the database and possibly execute administrative commands, depending on the permissions granted by the server.

 Apps on both Android and iOS use SQLite databases as a means to control and organize local data storage.
-A *SQL injection* vulnerability is considered present when user input can successfully assimilate characters to alter dynamic SQL statements without proper sanitization.

 Assume an Android app handles local user authentication by storing the user credentials in a local database (a poor programming practice we’ll overlook for the sake of this example).
 Upon login, the app queries the database to search for a record with the user name and password entered by the user:

 ```java=
 SQLiteDatabase db;